xiangyi-wang/ApsimClient-python/README.md

 # ApsimClient
-[APSIM Client](https://github.com/APSIMInitiative/APSIM.Client) implemented by python is used to connect to the APSIM server
+[APSIM Client](https://github.com/APSIMInitiative/APSIM.Client) implemented by python which can communicate with APSIM Server It is still under development